2060-io/hologram-app/README.md

 # Hologram App

-This repository contains Hologram Mobile Agent, a React Native application used by end users to access different services provided by Hologram network and connect to other DIDComm agents.
+This repository contains Hologram Mobile Agent, a React Native application used by end users to access different compatible Verifiable Services and connect to other DIDComm agents.

 ## Environment setup